ConsumerDataStandardsAustralia/mock-data-holder-java/contributing.md

 The tool takes input from parameter files, makes requests to the Standards API endpoints using parameters from these files, and then validates responses.
 (Currently only Product endpoints are supported).

 The PTT validates the structure of payloads returned from a DH, confirming that they meet the schema as defined by the Standards.
-(Currently only with file-based inputs).

 The source code for the tool can be found [here](https://github.com/ConsumerDataStandardsAustralia/java-artefacts/tree/master/reference-test).